-- 1. The front side marker light is next to the headlight bulb.
-On the driver's side, remove the front end of the air intake duct by pulling it out (see page 203). - 2.
+- 1. Open the hood. - To change the driver's side, remove the front end of the air intake duct by pulling it out (see page 261). - 2.
 Remove the socket from the light assembly by turning it one-quarter turn counterclockwise.

 - 3. Pull the bulb straight out of its socket.
-Push the new bulb straight into the socket until it bottoms. - 4.
-Reinstall the socket into the light assembly by turning it clockwise until it locks. - 5.
+Push the new bulb straight into the socket until it bottoms. - Reinstall the socket into the light assembly by turning it clockwise until it locks. - 5.
 Test the lights to make sure the new bulb is working. - 6.
 Install the front end of the air intake duct.